 Final decisions are often based on the urgency and availability of the care needed, especially if the person being cared for is ready to leave hospital and a place is available in their home of choice.

-There are many factors to consider and this is where impartial specialist independent financial advice from an experienced adviser is very important, as they can help you look at the options available, and understand the consequences of your decisions.
-If you wish we can refer you to our sponsors, Better Retirement Group, whose care advisers are experienced and hold the necessary qualifications to practise in this area, plus they have a great depth of knowledge about the care system built up during their many years in advising families like yours on arranging and funding care.
+This is where impartial specialist independent financial advice from an experienced adviser is very important, as they can help you look at the options available and understand the consequences of your decisions.
+If you wish, we can refer you to advisers who are members of the Society of Later Life Advisers (SOLLA) and hold the necessary qualifications to practise in this area.
+They will have a great depth of knowledge about the care system built up during their many years in advising families like yours on arranging and funding care.

 If you are in the position of needing help and advice on paying for care for a loved one, please give us a call on our helpline 0800 0699 784 or complete our Contact Us form and we will be in touch as soon as we can.